-ATTACHMENT F: Detailed Budget Instructions for Fixed-amount Grants (eGrants Budget Section)
+ATTACHMENT E: Detailed Budget Instructions for Fixed-amount Grants (eGrants Budget Section)

 These instructions apply only to applicants for fixed-amount grants, including education award programs (EAPs).

 EAP and Fixed-amount Grant applicants may only request a fixed amount of funding per MSY.
 Therefore, Fixed-amount applicants are not required to complete a detailed budget.
 In addition, the matching requirements in 45 CFR §§ 2521.40– 2521.95 do not apply to EAP and other Fixed-amount grant applicants.
 If you are applying for a Stipended Fixed-amount grant, you must pay at least the minimum living allowance listed in the Notice for each type of position you are proposing.